 What makes a man a man?
 I would propose that it is a complex mixture that includes who he has to be and what he has been trained that determines just who that man is.
 Unfortunately, both of these things have changed.

 It used to be that the man was considered the primary breadwinner.
 He went out to do the work and bring home the money to provide for the family.
 He was the one that was supposed to know how to fix things that were broken.
 He was the person looked to for strength, support, and for teaching young boys to follow in his footsteps.
 He was the leader, the lover, the protector, and the friend.
-There are songs dedicated to “Daddy’s hand” being soft and gentle and yet tough as steel.
+There are songs dedicated to “Daddy’s Hand” being soft and gentle and yet tough as steel.

 However, feminism has had an impact on this man.
 First, feminism took away the man’s requirement to provide.
 Women are now capable of holding a job– and getting perks that men cannot get.
-They get time off for having a baby with guarantee of having their job back after six weeks of absence.
-They get flexible hours or part time hours when men do not.
+They get time off for having a baby with a guarantee of having their job back after six weeks of absence.
+They get flexible hours or part-time hours while men do not.
 They push for equal pay, through all of these things.
 They have placed restrictions on workplace conduct and talk.
 They push the envelope on what they can wear, and should a man have a problem with it– it’s his problem.

-Women feel they can be self supportive.
+Women feel they can be self-supportive.
 They can have Flexible Spending plans for daycare.
 They can have their children, their house, and their friends.
 They don’t need men– and don’t believe that men haven’t taken notice.
 Men know they don’t have to marry because they can get physical pleasure or companionship without the price of commitment.

 Joe Callender, 47, a retired New York City corrections officer, has had four children with two different women he has lived with but not married, because (he says) he doubts his own capacity to be faithful.
 “Marriage, that’s sacred to me,” he says.